jmau949/generic-lambda-websocket/README.md

-# Fastify WebSocket API for AWS API Gateway
+# Lambda WebSocket API for AWS API Gateway

-A TypeScript implementation of a WebSocket server using Fastify, AWS API Gateway, Lambda, and DynamoDB for managing connections and streaming LLM responses.
+A TypeScript implementation of a WebSocket server using AWS API Gateway, Lambda, and DynamoDB for managing connections and streaming LLM responses.

 ## Architecture